QilongZhang/srswiki/v1_EN_Product.md

 Dev code: HuKaiqun, my teacher.

-[SRS release 1.0](https://github.com/simple-rtmp-server/srs/tree/1.0release), took about 1 year, with these main goals:
+[SRS release 1.0][1.0release], developed about 1 year, with these main goals:

 * Live stream for internet applications: RTMP and HLS stream delivery, supporting any origin, encoder and player.
 * Dozens of features, such as Foward, Transcode, Ingest, and DVR for example, so that you can build your application very fast and stably.
 Compared to FMS, where the user needs a server-side DVR script and to click the DVR button on FMLE, SRS only need 3 lines of configuration to enable the DVR feature.